How to Start a Flooring Business

 Partnership

 However, in a limited partnership (read limited partnership definition), one or more “limited partners” contribute financially but don’t partake in day-to-day operations or management.
 While partnerships offer the advantage of shared financial responsibility and expertise, they can be challenging when conflicts arise between partners.
-Moreover, each business partner in a general partnership is personally liable for at least a portion of the business debts (see partnership definition).
+Moreover, each business partner in a general partnership is personally liable for at least a portion of the business debts (see business partnership definition).

 Limited Liability Company (LLC)